"What a wonderful life I've had! I only wish I'd realized it sooner." Colette

 Aah...Greece.
 The Parthenon, Gyros and good-looking men - particularly the young ones.
 I've been told they're a bit Macho, but I've not met many men who don't have a touch of Macho in 'em.
 Lots of women, too, I include myself.
 Besides, doesn't cost to look.

 During the longest leg (Chicago to Zurich, 10 hours), my area was empty, as you see.
 I couldn't believe my luck; imagining a quiet, roomy ride, maybe even extra food.
-Woulda been perfect if not for the colicky baby in the section behind me, whose mother walked up and down the aisles to be certain we all shared her misery.
-I'd never actually experienced a baby crying for hours upon hours; and when it temporarily stopped, another one in the front of my section started up.
+Woulda been perfect if not for the colicky baby in the section behind me, whose mother walked up and down the aisles to be certain we all shared her misery, thought I'd lose my mind.
+The Steward assured me that, compared to other flights, it wasn't so bad.
+I have the same impression about graffiti; everyone's tolerance level differs.

 At the Athens airport, I missed by an hour the shuttle to the hotel with the Reno crowd...WAIT, I never explained how I managed to be on this trip, and with who: